 There are literally dozens of schools out there offering a life coaching certification.

 Some universities have begun to offer coaching specialties as part of their curriculum.
 Other private institutions also have programs specifically tailored to meet the growing demand for coaches worldwide.

 These programs usually take anywhere between 6 and 12 months to complete and some are recognized by the International Coaching Federation.

 My suggestion, in case you're not prepared to pay thousands of dollars for something you might not be committed to do in the long run, is to start small.

 Get to know the field before you jump in, consider making a small investment in one of the relatively inexpensive courses you can find online and then decide if coaching is something you feel can turn into a career.

 You'll learn much more by coaching someone, once you have the basics down, than by how long you spend learning about coaching.

-Before you click through: I might make a small commission if you buy any of the products below.
-I've personally used them and only offer insights as to my experience.
+Before you do: I might make a commission if you end up buying any of the products.
+And it wouldn't feel right for me not to tell you.
+That being said, I've personally bought some of them and only offer insights as to my experience.
 You should use your own best judgement always before you make a choice. :)